microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 ## Step 4.
 Deploy Azure Functions

-Use `Ctrl+P` (macOS: `Cmd+P`) to run 'task cloud-deploy'.
+Use `Ctrl+P` (macOS: `Cmd+P`) to run `task cloud-deploy`.
 It will start deploying the Azure Functions code:

 ![cloud-deploy]({{"/assets/images/mini-solution/shake-shake/cloud-deploy.png" | absolute_url }})

 ## Step 5.
-Build and upload device code
+Build and upload the device code

 {% include switch.html content = page.variable %}

 ### Windows

-1. Use `Ctrl+P` to run 'task device-upload'.
+1. Use `Ctrl+P` to run `task device-upload`.
 2. The terminal prompts you to enter configuration mode.
 To do so, hold down button A, then push and release the reset button.
 The screen displays the DevKit id and 'Configuration'.

-This is to set the connection string that retrieves from 'task cloud-provision' step.
+This is to set the connection string that retrieves from `task cloud-provision` step.

 Then VS Code starts verifying and uploading the Arduino sketch:

 ![device-upload]({{"/assets/images/mini-solution/shake-shake/device-upload.png" | absolute_url }})

-The DevKit will reboot and start running the code.
+The DevKit reboots and starts running the code.

 ### macOS

 1. Put DevKit into configuration mode:
   Hold down button A, then push and release the reset button.
 The screen displays 'Configuration'.
-2. Use `Cmd+P` to run 'task device-upload'.
+2. Use `Cmd+P` to run `task device-upload`.

-This is to set the connection string that retrieves from 'task cloud-provision' step.
+This is to set the connection string that retrieves from `task cloud-provision` step.

 Then VS Code starts verifying and uploading the Arduino sketch:

 ![device-upload]({{"/assets/images/mini-solution/shake-shake/device-upload.png" | absolute_url }})

-The DevKit will reboot and start running the code.
+The DevKit reboots and starts running the code.

 ## Test the project